minghong/DP-ID/README.md

 A related paper has been accepted for publication in XXX.

 ## Contact
-If you have any questions, please contact us.
+If you have any questions, please contact  corresponding author (bik@seu.edu.cn) and first author (xuqi@seu.edu.cn).